Food allergy or food intolerance?

 - Hives, eczema or itching

-- Nausea or vomiting, abdominal pain, diarrhoea
+- Nausea or vomiting, abdominal pain, diarrhea

 - Fainting, feeling lightheaded or dizzy